 The thinning and irritation of the vagina are also associated with changes in the urinary tract (called genitourinary atrophy).
 These changes can contribute to urinary problems, particularly increased frequency and urgency of urination and burning with urination, as well as repetitive urinary tract infections.

-Vaginal atrophy can be effectively treated.
-If you are experiencing symptoms, you should make an appointment with your well woman care provider in order to receive a proper diagnosis and an effective treatment plan.
+Fortunately, vaginal atrophy can be effectively treated by an experienced OB-GYN doctor.
+If you’re experiencing symptoms, make an appointment with a well-woman care provider to receive a proper diagnosis and an effective treatment plan.

-During your appointment, your doctor may perform a pelvic exam, an acid balance test, or a urine test.
+During your appointment, your doctor may perform a pelvic exam and pap smear and order a urine test.

 Your doctor may initially recommend applying an over-the-counter vaginal moisturizer every couple of days and using a water-based lubricant during sex.
 For more intense symptoms, you may be prescribed a topical estrogen, which comes in several forms:

-If your symptoms coincide with other symptoms of menopause, your doctor may recommend higher does, systemic estrogen therapy through the use of an estrogen pill or patch.
+If your symptoms coincide with other symptoms of menopause, your doctor may recommend higher doses of systemic estrogen therapy through the use of an estrogen pill or patch.

 Women who have had breast cancer or who have a strong family history of breast cancer may not be able to use estrogen therapy, particularly systemic therapy.
-If you have severe symptoms of vaginal atrophy that are not relieved with over-the-counter remedies, your GYN doctor might work with your oncologist to prescribe you a low does vaginal estrogen, though there is still a concern that estrogen may cause the cancer to return.
+If you have severe symptoms of vaginal atrophy that are not relieved with over-the-counter remedies, your gynecologist might work with your oncologist to prescribe you a low-dose vaginal estrogen, though there is still a concern that estrogen may cause the cancer to return.

 Estrogen therapies, while very effective, have associated risks for all women that you should talk about with your doctor and thoroughly understand before beginning their use.

-The Well Woman Care physicians at Florida's All About Women are here to provide compassionate gynecological care throughout all stages of a woman's life.
-If you are experiencing symptoms of vaginal atrophy or other symptoms of menopause, call to make an appointment with our Gainesville or Lake City office today.‹ All About Women OB/GYN Knowledge Center
+The well-woman care gynecologists at All About Women in Gainesville, Florida, are here to provide compassionate gynecological care throughout all stages of a woman's life.
+If you’re experiencing symptoms of vaginal atrophy or other symptoms of menopause, make an appointment with our Gainesville or Lake City office today.